 He currently works as an assistant professor in the ELT Program in Sinop University, Turkey.
 His research interests include social semiotics, ethnography of communication, intercultural communicative competence, and intercultural pragmatics.

 Eyyup Yaprak works as an EFL (English as a foreign language) teacher in a public school in Diyarbakır, Turkey.
-In 2016, he received his BA in English Language Teaching (ELT) at Dicle University, Turkey.
+In 2016, he received his BA in English Language Teaching (ELT) at Dicle University and MA degree in ELT at Cukurova University, Turkey.
 During his BA pursuit, as a part of Erasmus Student Exchange Program, he studied International Teacher Education, and Aesthetic and Learning in Early Childhood Education in University College Zealand (now called Absalon) in Denmark.

 In the following summer, he did Erasmus Internship in ELSE Language School in London for three months.
 He is currently doing his MA in ELT at Cukurova University, Turkey.
 His research interests include language acquisition, linguistics and educational technology.